 What is Aave (AAVE)

-Aave is an Ethereum-based DeFi platform, which started its journey as ETHLend.
+Aave is an Ethereum-based DeFi platform that started its journey as ETHLend.
 The platform focuses on lending and recently launched undercollateralized lending based solely on social reputation.
 CEO Stani Kulechov, currently residing in London, manages Aave.
-Stani has a Finnish background, and the name “Aave” means ghost in Finnish, which reflects Stani’s relationship with Finland.
+Stani has a Finnish background.
+That’s how the project got its name: “aave” means ghost in Finnish, which reflects Stani’s relationship with Finland.

 The AAVE cryptocurrency offers holders several advantages.
-For instance, AAVE borrowers don’t get charged a fee if they take out token-denominated loans.
-Additionally borrowers who use AAVE as collateral get a discount on fees.
-AAVE owners can examine loans before they are released to the general public if they pay a fee in AAVE.
+For instance, AAVE borrowers don’t pay a fee if they take out token-denominated loans.
+Additionally, borrowers who use AAVE as collateral get a discount on fees.
+AAVE owners, if they pay a fee in AAVE, can examine loans before the general public gets access to them.
 Borrowers who post AAVE as collateral can also borrow slightly more.
 The Aave ecosystem uses sophisticated game theory-inspired structures to incentivize different parties.